The last day in the Richmond Range, I followed an easy mountain bike track and roads to the small town of St Arnaud.

 A view on the way up looked southeast towards the Wairau River, in this spot a heavily braided river on the valley floor.

-Near a bit of a flat area, the trail took a brief leave of sanity, as they curved circuitously and redundantly, branching off to form numerous loops.
+Near a bit of a flat area, the trail took a brief leave of sanity, as it curved circuitously and redundantly, branching off to form numerous loops.
 I’m sure it provided for a nice playground for mountain bikers, but the trail markers didn’t really help clarify where to go, and I wound up going around an unnecessary loop before ignoring the markers (and, to an extent, my map, which wasn’t sufficiently detailed) and just picking a downhill direction and hoping for the best.

 Shortly after than I got a much nicer view of the Wairau River and its valley.